ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/ana-calvi-hunter-vinyl.markdown

   \ than ever!</p>\r\n<p>If you can't wait to listen her brand new hits!
 Enter the\
   \ form below for a chance to win this amazing album, Hunter on vinyl edition!</p>"
 entry-title: "Win Ana Calvi Hunter vinyl edition!"
-entry-content: "Enter the draw to win Ana Calvi Hunter vinyl edition by completing\
+entry-content: "Enter the draw to win Anna Calvi Hunter vinyl edition by completing\
   \ the form below before 23:59 on 5th of October 2018."
 has-winner: false
 prize-description: "Ana Calvi Hunter vinyl edition"